,

 To the left of the door was an alcove housing the boiler which was fired with a special type of coal called Phurnacite.
 The ceiling was low there and took the top part of the boiler chimney.

-My mother cleared away the ashes every morning, and went outside to the coal bunker to get the boiler fuel for re-stoking the boiler.
+My mother cleared away the ashes every morning in the coldest of days, and went outside to the coal bunker to get the boiler fuel for re-stoking the boiler.

 The mangle

-Eventually, sometime in the 1950s, it was discarded and our first fridge went in its place.
-The function of the discarded mangle was a spin dryer which went under the draining board.
+Eventually, sometime in the 1950s.
+Our first fridge went in its place and a small spin dryer went under the draining board.

 My mother always regretted getting rid of her mangle.
 She said, with some justification that a mangle did half of the ironing because the rollers flattened and smoothed the wet washing.
 She never did have a washing machine, in spite of cajoling.
 I suppose she was brought up to believe that a woman's work was in the home and that labour-saving devices were in some way decadent.